hakluke/hakoriginfinder/README.md

 ### Output example

 ```
-hakluke$ prips 1.1.1.0/24 | ./hakoriginfinder -h https://one.one.one.one/index.html
+hakluke$ prips 1.1.1.0/24 | hakoriginfinder -h https://one.one.one.one/index.html
 Redirect 308 to: https://one.one.one.one/
 NOMATCH https://1.1.1.2/ 56383
 NOMATCH https://1.1.1.3/ 56383